GoScribble/Wordpress-Bridge/README.md

 ###Installation
 To get Scribble working with your Wordpress site is really easy, all you need to do is download this package and upload it into your Wordpress plugins folder then activate the Scribble Bridge plugin and your good to go.

+###Don't Forget!
+Don't forget you need to enable pretty URLs in your Wordpress admin.